 Regardless of your application, we are looking forward to working with you to provide the required flags, flagpoles, and hardware for your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the Maryland Flag

-Maryland is a state located in the Mid Atlantic Region of the United States of America and shares borders with Pennsylvania, Chesapeake Bay, Virginia, Delaware, West Virginia, and the Atlantic Ocean.
+Maryland located in the Mid Atlantic Region of the United States of America and shares borders with Pennsylvania, the Chesapeake Bay, Virginia, Delaware, West Virginia, and the Atlantic Ocean.
 Maryland was named after Henrietta Maria of France who was the Queen consort of England.
-The capital city is called Annapolis and the largest city is called Baltimore.
-Due to its wide and diverse range of land such as marshlands, mountains, forests, beaches etc. it is known as "America in Miniature" and it is also considered to be the "birthplace of religious freedom in the USA."
-Maryland is also referred to as "The Old Line State" and was given this name by General George Washington that pays homage to the location of the state as a dividing line between the north and south during the civil war.
+The capital city is Annapolis and the largest city is Baltimore.
+Due to its wide and diverse range of land including marshlands, mountains, forests, beaches etc, it is known as "America in Miniature."
+Maryland is also referred to as, "The Old Line State," which was a nickname coined by General George Washington that pays homage to the location of the state as a dividing line between the north and south during the civil war.
 Another nickname for the state is, "The Free State" which represents the loose enforcement and outright defiance of alcohol restrictions during the alcohol prohibition era of 1920-1933 by the leaders of Maryland .